morsimantov/Chat-App-Web/README.md

 ![image](https://github.com/morsimantov/Chat-App-Web/assets/92635551/028589c4-8779-43d8-85d9-eccd0d521a54)

-The three buttons on the bottom right of the chat window appear after you click the clip icon.
+The three buttons on the bottom left of the chat window appear after you click the clip icon.
 Now you can send all sorts of media, like a photo.

 You can also send an audio recording: